 green (eco/environment/sustainability/gardening), politics, spirituality (meditation/buddhadharma/mindfulness), gentlemen (for and about), yoga, arts and pop culture, equal rights, animal rights

 >>> has 15+ real comments (on the blog itself, not Facebook), tell us & we’ll add 10,000 views.

 15 years ago, the public paid for media.
 Media, in turn, paid writers.
 And advertisers advertised.

-Now, advertisers spend money sponsoring cool videos, most of us expect to read for free online, Craigslist killed classified revenue…so most websites can’t afford to pay editors or writers because readers don’t pay to read and advertisers don’t advertise and classifieds don’t exist and…
+Now, advertisers spend money sponsoring cool videos, most of us expect to read for free online, and Craigslist killed classified revenue…so most websites can’t afford to pay editors or writers, because readers don’t pay to read and advertisers don’t advertise and classifieds don’t exist and…

 Journalism is meant to serve as the fourth estate—the watch dog of government and our corporations.
 A check on power and a beacon of honesty and transparency on behalf of we, the people.